sagemath/sage-archive-2023-02-01/src/doc/en/installation/launching.rst

 Now pick a name for the kernel that identifies it clearly and uniquely.

-For example, if you install Sage from source tarballs, you could decide include the version number in the name, such as ``sagemath-9.6``.
+For example, if you install Sage from source tarballs, you could decide to include the version number in the name, such as ``sagemath-9.6``.
-If you build Sage from a clone of the git repository, it is better to choose a name that identifies the directory, perhaps ``sagemath-dev`` or ``sagemath-teaching`` because the version will change.
+If you build SageMath from a clone of the git repository, it is better to choose a name that identifies the directory, perhaps ``sagemath-dev`` or ``sagemath-teaching`` because the version will change.

-Now assuming that the Jupyter notebook can be started by typing ``jupyter notebook``, the following command will install SageMath as a new kernel.
+Now assuming that the Jupyter notebook can be started by typing ``jupyter notebook``, the following command will install SageMath as a new kernel named ``sagemath-dev``.

 ..
 CODE-BLOCK:: bash